JonnyTran/OpenOmics/README.md

 - Providing a standard pipeline for dataset indexing, table joining and querying, which are transparent and customizable for end-users.
 - Providing Efficient disk storage for large multi-omics dataset with Parquet data structures.
 - Integrating various data types including interactions and sequence data, then exporting to NetworkX graphs or data generators for down-stream machine learning.
-- Accessible by both developers and scientists with a Python API that works seamlessly with external Galaxy tool interface or the built-in Dash web interface (WIP).
+- Accessible by both developers and scientists with a Python API that works seamlessly with an external Galaxy tool interface or the built-in Dash web interface (WIP).

 ## Installation via pip: